 What is PPC advertising?

 PPC is exactly what it sounds like: you pay every time someone clicks on your ad.
-In search engines it increases your chances of appearing on the first page of results.
+In search engines it increases your chances of appearing at the top of the search results.

 Using Google Ads or Microsoft Advertising, you place bids on keywords that relate to what you offer.
 For example, this could be ‘midwifery course’ or ‘engineering degree’.
+You can also target people by interests and the types of websites they visit.
 Depending on whether you’ve opted for search or display, your ads will then begin appearing on search engines and websites.

 When a user clicks on your ad, you pay a small fee to the search engine, but it should be less than what the lead is worth.
 Especially if you optimise your ads to make them relevant with useful landing pages – for this, you’ll be charged less per click.

 The same principles apply to social media PPC.
-However, here you are able to target more specific demographics that you may find useful.
+However, here you are able to target more specific demographics that you may find useful like location, interests and connections.

 9 ways your college can use paid advertising to its advantage